Email List Building Strategies Your Dog Could Do

 Solicit guest content from writers or industry insiders who already have a broad social media following, and ask your customers to submit photos or stories that you can use in your newsletter.

-Consider adding a preview of your email newsletter on your website, or include on the sign-up form a few bullet points that explain what readers can expect, such as:
+Consider adding a preview of your email newsletter on your website, or include on the sign-up form a few bullet points that explain what readers can expect.

 Offer your current subscribers a discount or special offer for any new subscriber they refer.